thesquaregroot/oolong/README.md

 *samples* directory.
 These files will be how I figure out what I like and don't like.

+## Building and Running
+Ensure the following dependencies are installed:

+ - cmake
+ - llvm
+ - g++/gcc

+Build the project using:

+    ./make.sh

+Compile Oolong files using:

+    ./compile.sh <path-to-file>

+(e.g. `./compile.sh samples/hello-world.ool`).

+Then run the output program via:

+    ./a.out

 ## Primary Philosophy
  - Explicit is better than implicit.
  - Implicit is better than redundant.